Deutsche Bank lifts AstraZeneca PLC [AZN] price estimate. Who else is bullish?

 Sponsored

-Positive high-level results from the ELEVATE-RR Phase III trial showed AstraZeneca’s CALQUENCE® (acalabrutinib) met the primary endpoint demonstrating non-inferior progression-free survival (PFS) for adults with previously treated, high-risk chronic lymphocytic leukemia (CLL) compared to ibrutinib.
+To: All persons or entities who purchased or otherwise acquired securities of Astrazeneca Plc (“Astrazeneca”) (NYSE: AZN) between May 21, 2020 and November 20, 2020.
+You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Southern District of New York.
+To get more information go to:.

-The results of the trading session contributed to over 13734106 shares changing hands.
-Over the past one week, the price volatility of AstraZeneca PLC stands at 1.26% while the volatility over the past one month is 1.41%.
+It opened the trading session at $51.255, the shares rose to $51.30 and dropped to $50.21, the range by which the price of stock traded the whole day.
+The daily chart for AZN points out that the company has recorded -9.65% loss over the past six months.
+However, it is still -39.42% lower than its most recent low trading price.

-The market cap for AZN stock reached $139.06 billion, with 2.62 billion shares outstanding and 2.60 billion shares in the current float.
-Compared to the average trading volume of 10.40M shares, AZN reached a trading volume of 13734106 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 11.00M shares, AZN reached to a volume of 14571004 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AZN shares is $62.35 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AZN stock is a recommendation set at 1.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.